 Contrary to the percentage of completion method previously mentioned, the completed contract method allows construction companies to defer all revenue of a project until its completion.
-This is a perk for construction companies who prefer to defer taxes into a future period.
-Note, that similar to revenues, all costs related to a project are not reflected in the determination of current income unless there is a loss projected on the contract.
-Instead costs are capitalized on the balance sheet until project completion.
+This is a perk for construction companies who prefer to defer taxes to a future period.
+Similar to revenues, all costs related to a project are not reflected in the determination of current income unless there is a loss projected on the contract.
+Instead, costs are capitalized on the balance sheet until project completion.
 This accounting method may only be used on projects that are less than two years from inception to completion.

 Job costing is defined as allocating all direct and indirect costs to any given contract.
 Tracking these expenses by contract is critical in determining your contracts profitability.
 This task may be easier said than done depending on the volume and size of contracts your team is managing.
 We can assist your team with developing a process for coding direct expenses and allocating overhead expenses to your projects.

 As mentioned above, job costing is critical to determining if your contract was a win or a bust – finding the correct software will ease the burden and stresses of job costing.
 Additionally, construction accounting software will provide your team with real-time, active reports to calculate your percentage of completion and financial position on demand.
 We have built relationships with construction accounting software companies and will be able to assist you in determining which software will meet your team’s needs.